DarkAaron999/portfolio-page/index.md

 title: "Home"
 ---

+---
+layout: default
+title: "Home"
+---

-# 👋 Hi, I’m Aaron Rennick
+# 👋 Hi, I’m Louise Rennick
-**Developer · Game · Creator**
+**Developer · Instructor · Creator**

 Welcome to my portfolio.
-I build applications using SwiftUI, Kotlin, Android, Angular, React, Windows Server, Linux, SwiftData, and more.

-Below are some of my featured projects:
+Below are some of my featured projects displayed in a clean 3-column grid.

 ---